Tony awards TV audience slumps to all-time low

-LOS ANGELES (Reuters) - The television audience for Broadway theatre’s Tony awards slumped to an all-time low, according to Nielsen data on Monday.
+LOS ANGELES, June 10 (Reuters) - The television audience for Broadway theatre’s Tony awards slumped to an all-time low, according to Nielsen data on Monday.

 The 5.5 million viewers for Sunday’s ceremony broadcast on CBS from New York was down 20 percent on the 2018 show, the data showed.

-It was the first time the television audience for the annual awards show that celebrates the best of theater fell below six million.
+It was the first time the television audience for the annual awards show that celebrates the best of theatre fell below six million.